Hierarchical Clustering With Confidence: Simulation and real data analysis

 \subsection{Real data analysis}

-In this section, we analyze the penguin dataset \citep{palmerpenguins}.
+In this section, we analyze the penguin dataset \citep{palmerpenguins} that was previously studied in \cite{gao2024selective,yun2023selective}.
 We focus on a subset of 107 female penguins observed during the years 2007–2008, using the three species \textit{Adelie}, \textit{Chinstrap}, and \textit{Gentoo} as ground-truth labels.
-The clustering analysis is based solely on the two continuous measurements, bill length and flipper length, and does not use the three true labels.
+The clustering analysis is based solely on the two continuous measurements, bill length and flipper length.

-First, we apply Algorithm \ref{alg:alpha_spending_stop} to estimate the number of clusters $K$, and then use the randomized hierarchical clustering algorithm in Algorithm \ref{alg:RAC} to assess the stability of the resulting clustering structure across repeated draws of randomization. \begin{enumerate} \item[(1):] To estimate the number of clusters $\widehat{K}$, we run $100$ independent repetitions of Algorithm \ref{alg:alpha_spending_stop} using complete linkage and a randomization level of $\tau = 0.1$, and select the mode of the resulting distribution as our estimate $\widehat{K}$.
-We employ the same $\alpha$-sequence, $n_{\min}$, and $n^*$ as described in Section \ref{sec:chooseK_experiments}. \item[(2):] After selecting $\widehat{K}$, we repeatedly run the clustering procedure $500$ times to assess stability of the clustering results.
+First, we apply Algorithm \ref{alg:alpha_spending_stop} to estimate the number of clusters $K$, and then use the randomized hierarchical clustering algorithm in Algorithm \ref{alg:RAC} to assess the stability of the resulting clustering structure across repeated draws of randomization. \begin{enumerate} \item[(1):] To estimate the number of clusters $\widehat{K}$, we run $100$ independent repetitions of Algorithm \ref{alg:alpha_spending_stop} using complete linkage and a randomization level of $\tau^* = 0.10$, and select the mode of the resulting distribution as our estimate $\widehat{K}$.
+We employ the same $\alpha$-sequence, $n_{\min}$, and $n^*$ as described in Section \ref{sec:chooseK_experiments}. \item[(2):] After selecting $\widehat{K}$, we repeatedly run our randomized clustering procedure $500$ times to assess stability of the clustering results.
 The pairwise co-occurrence matrix is constructed as follows: for every pair of samples $(i,j)$, we count the number of times they are assigned to the same cluster across all runs and divide by the total number of runs.
 Sharper color contrasts between blocks indicate more stable clustering results. \end{enumerate}

 The left panel of Figure \ref{fig:penguin_hist} shows that both our proposed method and the gap statistic consistently select $\widehat{K} = 2$, where the red vertical line represents the true number of clusters, $K^* = 3$, and the blue vertical line indicates the number of clusters estimated by the gap statistic.
 The right panel displays the co-occurrence heatmap, which reveals two large, high-stability blocks.
 However, some uneven shading within the larger block suggests the presence of some within-cluster structure, consistent with the fact that the underlying data includes three species.
 This observation aligns with the guarantee in Theorem \ref{thm:overest:control}, which ensures that our sequential testing procedure is unlikely to split true clusters, although it does not guarantee the recovery of all true clusters present in the data.